David Rogerson Williams: Political career

 Williams was elected to the United States House of Representatives in 1804 from the 3rd congressional district as a Democratic-Republican.
 In general, Williams was a political maverick who stressed the need for limited government while also having greater accountability to the voters.
 When Williams first arrived in Washington D.C., he was offered to have dinner with President Thomas Jefferson, but Williams refused because he felt that it might interfere with his independence of mind.
 To let the voters know how their money was being spent, Williams requested an itemization of appropriation bills rather than a lump sum, but the House voted against an itemization.

 As an ardent Nationalist, Williams left the House in 1813 to participate in the War of 1812 and was appointed by President James Madison as a brigadier general in the U.S. Army.
-He resigned in 1814 because of personal reasons and was involved in agriculture until his election later that year as Governor of South Carolina for a two-year term by the General Assembly.
+He resigned in 1814 because of personal reasons, but, despite not running for office or being present during the election, was elected later that year as Governor of South Carolina for a two-year term by the General Assembly.